AI Agents

 Workflow for agent-managed projects

-aglc addand reviews the generated.agspec. - Agent reads — coding agents read
+aglc request-scan, then an authorized agent proposes architecture artifacts for review. - Agent reads — coding agents read

 AGENTS.mdandskill.jsonbefore making implementation changes. - Agent validates while coding — run